Glavin001/atom-beautify/docs/options.md

 **Description**:

-allow risky rules to be applied!
-(Supported by PHP-CS-Fixer)
+allow risky rules to be applied (PHP-CS-Fixer 2 only) (Supported by PHP-CS-Fixer)

 **Example `.jsbeautifyrc` Configuration**